jazeee/Esp8266LightPanel/README.md

 ### Hardware setup

+Until the chip boots, output pins can be floating.
 The switch output is on pin D3.
+This should be pulled down with a 10K resistor.
-Until the chip boots, this should be pulled down with a resistor.
+The power button input is on D5.
+This should be pulled down with a 10K resistor.
 ![Pinout](./ESP8266-NodeMCU-kit-12-E-pinout-gpio-pin.png)

 ### Development